ahw0/Database-RisiKo/README.md

 From the requirements analysis will develop a conceptual framework independent of the data structure and from physical implementation.
-This will be developed using a Class Diagram UML that will have it The aim is to represent, at a theoretical level, the entities and relationships that will then be developed and implemented of the database.
+This will be developed using a Class Diagram UML that will have it The aim is to represent, at a theoretical level, the entities and relationships that will then be developed and implemented in the database.

 ### Conventions adopted in the class diagram

 It was preferred to explicitly indicate every multiplicity; ignoring the convention that it does not express those of multiplicity [1].
-Furthermore every description of the relationships and entities was preferred to integrate it directly into the class diagram.
+Furthermore every description of the relationships and entities was preferred to integrate directly into the class diagram.
 This is to make the scheme more readily available to the reader.
 Without having to resort to appendices aside, but directly answering the notes that are fully supported from the UML standard.